If you want to move abroad for work, the United States of America should be your number one target.

 To apply for a United States work visa, you need to first:

-• Get a Job Offer from a licensed employer: To get most US work visa types, you need a job offer from a U.S. employer.
+- Get a Job Offer from a licensed employer: We talked about this earlier.
+To get most US work visa types, you need a job offer from a U.S. employer.

 You cannot apply for most work visas without a sponsor, except for investor-based visas or OPT cases.